 What does reef safe mean?

-The same implies that “reef safe” sunscreens are made of ingredients that are, well, safe for coral reefs.
+The name implies that “reef safe” sunscreens are made of ingredients that are, well, safe for coral reefs.
 However, the phrase “reef safe” isn’t regulated and like the phrases “organic” or “clean” and is pretty open to interpretation.

 Reef Friendly Version: I LOVE Coola’s Eco-Luxe Spray (the guava mango scent is my favorite).
 It’s reef safe (does not contain oxybenzone or octinoxate) and it’s a CONTINUOUS, CLEAR spray.
 This is huge to me.
 There are a few cheaper, organic spray sunscreens (some that are reef safe), but they spray on white and you have to rub it in.
 I don’t know about you, but I don’t have time for that at the beach.
 Yes, Coola products aren’t cheap, but I’ve found them to be a home run because of the ingredients/convenience factor.
 Also, their face sunscreens are one of the few that doesn’t make me break out.

-SunBum: SunBum has become a bit controversial lately, but they’re still a favorite of mine.
-They used to call themselves “reef safe,” but they’ve been called out on that since they do contain some chemicals that may be harmful to reefs (however they don’t include oxybenzone or octinoxate).
+Reef Friendly Version: SunBum is one of the major brands in the “high end” sunscreen niche.
+They used to call themselves “reef safe,” but they’ve been called out on that since their main line does contain some chemicals that may be harmful to reefs (however they don’t include oxybenzone or octinoxate).
 This is my favorite lotion sunscreen because it goes on so smooth and smells really nice.